Darkmind14/couger01lc/README.md

-This is the cs165 github directory
+This is the cs165 github directory.